drhelius/grpc-demo/README.md

 ![Helm Release](images/helm.png "Helm Release")

-*This section explains how to create a Helm Chart.
-If you want to use the Charts provided in the demo go straight to [Deploying the demo services using Istio](#7---deploying-the-demo-services-using-istio) or [Deploying the demo services without using Istio](#8---deploying-the-demo-services-without-using-istio) sections.*
+> This section explains how to create a Helm Chart.
+If you want to use the Charts provided in the demo go straight to [Deploy the services with a Helm Chart using Istio](#deploy-the-services-using-a-helm-chart) or [Deploy the services with a Helm Chart without using Istio](#deploy-the-services-using-a-helm-chart-without-istio) sections.

 Helm Charts are an easy and powerful tool to deploy your services.